Who can get antivirals

 Some other medicines are available to treat COVID-19 but are only given in hospital.

-Pharmac, the agency which decides what medicines to publicly fund in New Zealand, has more information on its website.
+Pharmac, the agency which decides what medicines are available in New Zealand, has more information on its website.

 Last updated: at